Anne-Marie Trevelyan: Minister of State for Indo-Pacific

 On 25 October 2022 Trevelyan was dismissed as Secretary of State for Transport by Rishi Sunak upon his ascension to Prime Minister, being replaced by Mark Harper.
 On 26 October 2022, Trevelyan was appointed as Minister of State for Indo-Pacific.
-Her appointment was reported as a demotion by various media outlets due to her support for Liz Truss in the July–September leadership election, against Rishi Sunak.
+The appointment was a demotion, as it did not include a seat in the cabinet, and it was reported as such by various media outlets due to her support for Liz Truss in the July–September leadership election, against Rishi Sunak.

 Political stances

 Euroscepticism

 In June 2015, Trevelyan joined the Conservatives for Britain group, a Eurosceptic group within the Conservative Party which subsequently moved closer to outright opposition to British membership of the European Union.
 She later joined the European Research Group – the primary Eurosceptic lobbying group within Parliament.
 Trevelyan advocated a vote in favour of Brexit for the 2016 EU membership referendum.

 In March 2018, she attended a protest in London organised by the Fishing for Leave group against proposed access to British waters for EU fisherman up to 2021.
 The event included the UKIP MEP Nigel Farage.
-The Independent reported that Trevelyan faced calls for her sacking as a ministerial aide for attending the event in defiance of an order from Conservative whips for party MPs not to take part.
+The Independent reported that Trevelyan faced calls from fellow ministerial aides for her sacking as a ministerial aide after attending the event in defiance of an order from Conservative whips for party MPs not to take part.
 On 15 November 2018, Trevelyan resigned from her post as a Parliamentary Private Secretary over Theresa May's draft EU withdrawal agreement.